 All the scenes filmed in Andrew Beckett's apartment were filmed at night.
 The lights made the scenes shot for daytime seem like daylight.
 The loft still stands today and has always had a baseball diamond/playground across the street.

 In the lawsuit filed by Geoffrey Bowers, the lawyer whose case contributed to the story of the character Andrew Beckett, the jury awarded $500,000 in compensatory damages and the back pay he would have earned had he remained employed.
-The firm appealed and ended in a settlement. in Philiadelphia, Andrew Beckett was awarded.$143,000 for back pay and loss of benefits. $100,000 for mental anguish and humiliation. $4,782,000 for punitive damages.
+The firm appealed and the case ended in a settlement.
+In Philiadelphia, Andrew Beckett was awarded $143,000 for back pay and loss of benefits, $100,000 for mental anguish and humiliation, and $4,782,000 for punitive damages.